OSGeo/OSGeoLive-doc/doc/overview/grass_overview.rst

 @QUICKSTART_grass@

 .. presentation-note
-    GRASS provides powerful raster, vector, and geospatial processing.
-It includes tools for spatial modeling, visualization of raster and vector data, management and analysis of geospatial data, and the processing of satellite and aerial imagery.
-It also provides the capability to produce sophisticated presentation graphics and hardcopy maps.
+    GRASS provides powerful raster and vector processing.
+It includes hundreds of tools for spatial modeling, visualization and analysis.